U.S. pushing for NAFTA deal as Thursday deadline approaches

 Ryan said Congress cannot begin working on the negotiating law known as “fast track” without a trade deal in hand.

-“The point is, we can’t work a bill unless we have an agreement that’s in writing that we can work on and that hasn’t occurred yet,” Ryan told reporters at the U.S. Capitol.
+“The point is, we can’t work a bill unless we have an agreement that’s in writing that we can work on, and that hasn’t occurred yet,” Ryan told reporters at the U.S. Capitol.

+Mexico’s chief NAFTA trade negotiator, Kenneth Smith, told Mexican radio MVS Noticias that negotiations would continue.

+“What Congressman Ryan is talking about is not a final deadline for negotiations between the three nations,” he said.

+Asked if talks could go beyond May 17, he said: “That timetable’s right in the area there.
+That’s a pretty accurate timetable.”

+Leftist Andres Manuel Lopez Obrador is leading polls to win the Mexican presidential race.
+His pick for economy minister, Graciela Marquez, has said his administration would be willing to accept a deal struck before the election.

-Reporting by Doina Chiacu in Washington; Additional reporting by David Ljunggren in Canada, Frank Jack Daniels in Mexico; Editing by Chizu Nomiyama and Jeffrey Benkoe
+Additional reporting by David Ljunggren in Ottawa, Frank Jack Daniel and Anthony Esposito in Mexico City; Editing by Jeffrey Benkoe and Cynthia Osterman